aspose-pdf-cloud/aspose-pdf-for-aws-sdk/java-client/docs/ApiApi.md

 <a name="pdfWebapiCompressPost"></a>
 # **pdfWebapiCompressPost**
-> FileResponse pdfWebapiCompressPost(files, compressType)
+> FileResponse pdfWebapiCompressPost(files, documentPassword, compressType)

-Compress document.
+Compress Document.

-Compresses the provided files using the specified compression level.
+Compresses the provided documents to reduce their file size based on the specified compression level.
+Upload the documents and choose the desired compression level.
+The service will reduce the file sizes while maintaining quality, resulting in compressed files that are easier to handle and share, saving storage space and reducing upload and download times.

 ### Example
 ```java